Let's take a look at some information related to Fuel Food as well as what kind of deal was made on the show.

 - Erik Leander was a professional boxer and has a record of 11-2 and has a nickname of "The Viking".
 Here is Erik's Facebook page.

-- Fuel Food held a contest (Link to contest) called National Miss Fuel Food Model Search with the winner getting over $25,000 worth of prizes.
+- Fuel Food held a contest (Link was taken down) called National Miss Fuel Food Model Search with the winner getting over $25,000 worth of prizes.
 The prize consisted of "$12,000 promotional modeling contract with FuelFood, $12,000 worth of FuelFood delivered weekly to your door, and a 1 year gym membership with a gym near you."
 The winner was crowned on April 15th.

 - Supposedly someone named Paul Schumak was an investor in Fuel Foods, and he got in trouble for a Ponzi scheme in Florida.
 There is also a Facebook Page set up for investors in the scheme to complain/get updates on the situation.
 A complaintsboard website and that Facebook page claim money from the Ponzi scheme was used to invest in Fuel Foods.
 A document (page 14) says $779, 216 was given to Fuel Foods Inc.